lwinterface/panini/README.md

 ```

-Panini uses logging in separate process by default to speed-up app, but you can change it on the app creation:
+Panini uses logging in main process by default, but you can change it to speed-up application on the app creation:

 ```python
 from panini import app as panini_app